Beeboopmeow/api_backend_a3/README.md

 ## Running
 1. This project uses the PostgreSQL dialect with Sequelize, PostgreSQL installation available [here](https://www.postgresql.org/download/). (pgAdmin not needed if you have another database manager, such as [DBeaver](https://dbeaver.io/))
 2. Clone the repository using **Git**.
+3. Update the `dbConnect.js` file to match your database information.
-3. Run the command *npm start* and the webserver should be open.
+4. Run the command *npm start* and the webserver should be open.

 ## More information
 **Entity Relationship Diagram** for this project's database